NOTE: if you’d like to follow along with the R-based demo in class, click here for an R-script that contains all of the code blocks in this lecture.

 ztest$p_value # get the p_value

-Let’s imagine we’re interested in testing whether the expected mass of a study organism (let’s say a pygmy short-horned lizard, Phrynosoma douglasii) in Treatment A (e.g., habitat restoration treatment) differs from Treatment B (e.g., no habitat restoration).
-In other words: does knowledge of an individuals treatment status contribute anything to understanding and/or predicting an individual’s mass?
+Imagine we’re interested in testing if the expected mass of a study organism (let’s say a pygmy short-horned lizard, Phrynosoma douglasii) in Treatment A (e.g., cheatgrass removal treatment) differs from a control (e.g., no restoration treatment).
+In other words: does knowledge of treatment status contribute anything to predicting an individual’s body mass?

 # Nonparametric t-test (permutation test) ------------------------